Jaylon27/EventDrivenBookstoreAPI/README.md

 - **.NET**: Framework for building the API.
 - **ASP.NET Core**: Framework for building web APIs.
 - **Azure Cosmos DB**: NoSQL database for storing books and subscribers.
+- **Docker**: Containerizes the API, ensuring consistency across different environments.
+- **Azure Container Registry (ACR)**: Stores Docker images securely, allowing the App Service to pull and run the latest image.
+ACR is integrated into the CI/CD pipeline for automated image building and pushing.
+- **Azure DevOps**: Automates the build, push, and deployment processes using YAML pipelines and Bicep templates.

 ## Endpoints